Defishing Nikons 10.5mm fisheye lens?

 Macro Photography – What equipment do you require?

 There are a number of ways to get into macro photography ranging from inexpensive to outrageously expensive.
 Tough decisions to make, especially for someone that doesn’t make their living from photography.
 If you decide you want to explore macro photography you have a number of options.
-I have listed these options starting with what I would consider to [...]
+I have listed these options starting with what I […]

 Live Music – Pushing photography to the limit